gautam071/kanye-ai-bot/README.md

     ```

 5. Replace the keys
-    i  - Search for `openai.api_key` and assign your key
+    - Search for `openai.api_key` and assign your key
-    ii - Search for `mindsdb` and assign your account username and password
+    - Search for `mindsdb` and assign your account username and password

 6. Server
    ```sh